-Windows limits the maximum size file transferred from or to Web-DAV share have.
-You can increase the value FileSizeLimitInBytes in may HKEY LOCAL MacHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters on Modify.
+Windows limits file transferred from Webthe maximum size or to DAV share have.
+You can increase the value FileSizeLimitInBytes may HKEY LOCAL MacHINE\SYSTEM\CurrentControlSet\Services\WebClient\Parameters by clicking on \\Modify.

 To increase the limit to the maximum value of 4GB, select Decimal, enter a value of 4294967295, and reboot Windows or restart the WebClient service.